 The old adage is true: addiction is a family disease.
-And as such, a family can play an essential role in a loved one’s treatment and recovery.
-As addiction can take a massive toll on a family’s wellbeing, getting help for yourself while the addict recovers (or doesn’t) is a must.
+Those who have fallen into addictive drugs typically need family for support.
+As such, a family can play an essential role in a loved one’s treatment and recovery.
+As addiction to addictive drugs and alcohol can take a massive toll on a family’s wellbeing, getting help for yourself while the addict recovers (or doesn’t) is a must.
 Recovery begins when each person comprehends family dynamics, the impact of addiction, and how to form a supportive, caring connection.
 At Scottsdale Providence, we provide a safe environment that fosters change and healing relationships.

 Substance use usually affects everyone in a family, whether they know it or not.
 Some family members will be inclined to take on roles that protect the family or the addict, for example.
-Identifying if someone in your family is struggling with addiction may help to illuminate the dynamics and get the family on the road to recovery.
-Here are a few signs of addiction:
+Identifying if someone in your family is struggling with addiction to addictive drugs or alcohol these may help to illuminate the dynamics and get the family on the road to recovery.
+Here are a few signs your loved one is struggling with addictive drugs:

 Different symptoms of use can be seen with marijuana, alcohol, prescription medicines, and other substances.
 Some of these symptoms can be caused by a variety of substances: